Roof Repair in Scranton, PA

 Why roof repair issues happen in Scranton homes

-- Freeze-thaw cycles can turn small flashing and roof-detail weaknesses into repeated leak paths over time.
+- Freeze-thaw cycles can turn a small flashing weakness into a repeated leak path if the surrounding detail is already aging.

 Why that matters